 Since 2009, Amir has been appointed as:

-- Research fellow in Data Analytics, Advanced Data Analysis Centre, University of Nottingham.
+- Research Fellow in Data Analytics, Advanced Data Analysis Centre, University of Nottingham.

-- Research fellow in computer science, IMA and LUCID research groups, University of Nottingham.
+- Research Fellow in computer science, IMA and LUCID research groups, University of Nottingham.

-- Research fellow in geospatial science, Nottingham Geospatial Institute, University of Nottingham.
+- Research Fellow in geospatial science, Nottingham Geospatial Institute, University of Nottingham.

-- Honorary Lecturer, Liverpool University Online Programs.
+- Honorary Lecturer in MSc IT, Liverpool University Online Programs.